muonroi/CrawlTruyenFullVison/OPTIMIZATION_PLAN.md

 ## 15. Worker Management API
 - Provide endpoints to start/stop batches or query current progress.
 - Combine health check results across workers for a global view.

+## 16. Worker/Process Isolation for Scaling
+- Partition crawlers by site into isolated processes or containers to limit blast radius.
+- Use a message queue such as Kafka to hand off crawl jobs between coordinators and workers.
+- Scale the number of workers horizontally per site based on queue depth and observed blocking rates.